-Collect the tyour own) a 36 games fr rom each of the teams (in ncluding

-8. Use the data in question 7 to find the average number of rolls for the entire class (remember that each total in the table above represents 36 games, not 1).
+8. Collect the total number of rolls for 36 games from each of the teams (including your own) and record below.
+Now find the average number of rolls for the entire class (remember that each total in the table above represents 36 games, not 1).

 9. Upper level mathematics can be used to determine the actual marginal distribution for the final result of a game of craps is that you will win 49.29% of the time and lose 50.71% of the time.
-Look at the results and compare them to your results in question 4.
+Look at the results and compare them to your results in question 6.
 Talk about how close your results are to the actual values.

 10. The average length of a game (found using upper level mathematics) is 3.37575... rolls.
-Compare this result to the your results from question 5 and the classes' results from question 8.
+Compare this result to the your results from question 7 and the classes' results from question 8.
 Who is closer?